-However, like all machines, there can sometimes be problems with chip and PIN, often involving signal being lost.
+However, like all machines, there can sometimes be problems with chip & PIN, often involving signal being lost.
 In these situations, there are three easily actionable solutions.

 1. Call your machine issuer

 In the vast majority of cases, a chip & PIN card machine losing signal is just a temporary blip, which will sort itself out quickly.
 However, if you find that your machine is out of action for longer than expected, you should call your issuer, who can give you specific and tailored advice for your machine.

 It is likely that they will be able to offer troubleshooting advice over the phone, which will solve your problems.

 2. Use manual dockets

 Manual dockets are a way of recording the information from a customer’s card, and storing them for processing at a later date, without forcing the customer to use an alternative form of payment.